slougonza/COVID-19-Misinformation-Classificaton-System/README.md

 # Model Performance

-  Amoung our simple machine learning classifiers, our "soft" VotingClassifer trained on a LogisticRegression classifier, a RandomForestClassifier, and a    GradientBoostingClassifier produced the highest F1 score at **83.88%**.
+  1. Amoung our simple machine learning classifiers, our "soft" VotingClassifer trained on a LogisticRegression classifier, a RandomForestClassifier, and a    GradientBoostingClassifier produced the highest F1 score at **83.88%**.
+  2. Our LSTM Model was the most time consuming, and reached a final accuracy of 81%

-  Our BERT deep learning model scored an 89%, BUT - his close cousin roBERTa reached an F1 score of a whopping **95%**!
+  3. Our BERT deep learning model scored an 89%, BUT - his close cousin roBERTa reached an F1 score of a whopping **95%**!
 A HUGE improvment!

   You may refer to our final report, "COVID-19 Misinformation Classification System.txt" for the full analyses of all models and final results.